nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 16 - The Romance.md

 ### Scene 2: The Touch

 - **Key Event:** Angelica covers a sleeping Torin with a fur cloak, leading to a moment of shared vulnerability and realization of their deep love.
-  - _Character Defining Moment:_ **Angelica Vance** — She recognizes Torin as the only person who has ever loved her as a human being rather than a goddess or possession.
+  - _Character Defining Moment:_ **Angelica Ward** — She recognizes Torin as the only person who has ever loved her as a human being rather than a goddess or possession.

 ---